-- ODBC: Using an ODBC connection, you can only reverse engineer tables and views.
-To add a new ODBC Data Source or edit an existing one, click Setup to open the ODBC Data Source Administrator dialog.
-For more information, see Configuring ODBC Data Source and Target Connections. - Native/Direct: Using a native or direct connection, you can reverse engineer all supported objects for the selected platform.
-For more information, see Using Native or Direct Database Connections. - Database Type: Using a native connection, ER/Studio DA can reverse engineer the following databases: - IBM DB2 for OS/390 - IBM DB2 for LUW - MS SQL Server - Oracle - Sybase ASE - Data Source: This field differs depending on whether you selected an ODBC or a native connection. - For an ODBC connection, select a data source from the list. - For a native connection, enter the data source connection string. - Quick Launch: In the last step of the wizard, you can save settings to a file for later reuse.
+- Data Source: This field differs depending on whether you selected an ODBC or a native connection. - For an ODBC or Embarcadero Connect connection, select a data source from the list.
+Note that for Connect data sources, the list may include data sources for platform versions not supported by ER/Studio Data Architect. - For a native connection, enter the data source connection string. - User Name and Password: These fields let you provide credentials. - Create Embarcadero Connect Data Source from settings: These controls are disabled if Embarcadero Connect Data Source is selected.
+Selecting the check and providing a Name creates a data source definition on the Embarcadero Connect server as soon as you click Next, using the settings you provided. - Quick Launch: In the last step of the wizard, you can save settings to a file for later reuse.
 If you have previously saved such a file, you can load it step by clicking the ... button next to Select Settings File on page 1 of the wizard.
 Then click Go to run the import exactly as before, or click Next to modify the settings.
 The Wizard Quick Launch data is saved as an .rvo file.
-The default location for these files is: - Windows XP: C:\Documents and Settings\<user>\Application Data\Embarcadero\ERStudio\XML - Windows Vista: C:\Users\<user>\AppData\Roaming\Embarcadero\ERStudio\XML To change the default directory for Quick Launch files, choose Tools > Options > Directories.
+The default location for these files is: - Windows XP: C:\Documents and Settings\<user>\Application Data\Embarcadero\ERStudio\XML - Windows 8, Windows 7, and Windows Vista: - C:\Users\<user>\AppData\Roaming\Embarcadero\ERStudio\XML To change the default directory for Quick Launch files, choose Tools > Options > Directories. - AppWave ION: My Documents\ERStudio Data Architect XE\XML